dotnsf/bcdev-basickit/README.md

     - api/settings.

-        - Edit exports.basic_username and exports.basic_password, which are authentication for API document(/apidoc.html).
+        - Edit exports.basic_username and exports.basic_password, which are authentication for API document(/doc/).

+        - (1) If you are going to use blockchain, you need to create BNC(Business Network Card for PeerAdmin, and deploy BNA(Business Network Archive):

+            - `$ cd /fabric; ./createPeerAdmin.sh`

+            - `$ composer network deploy -a ./bcdev-basickit-network.bna -A admin -S adminpw -c PeerAdmin@hlfv1 -f admincard`

-        - If you are going to use 'non-blockchain' mode, edit exports.cloudant_username and exports.cloudant_password, which are authentication for IBM Cloudant.
+        - (2) If you are going to use 'non-blockchain' mode, edit exports.cloudant_db, which would be a (fake blockchain)db name in Cloudant.
+You also need to edit exports.cloudant_username and exports.cloudant_password, which are authentication for IBM Cloudant.

     - app/settings.